pacifics/PassDao/README.md

 - SetPartners: allows the smart contract creator to set Eth account addresses.

-- SetFundingLimits: allows the smart contract creator to set the funding limits for all partners.
+- SetLimits: allows the smart contract creator to set the funding limits for all partners.

+- SetFunding : set the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.

 - FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).